Apply Now arrow

 1. What is an inventory loan?

-An inventory loan is a type of short-term financing that helps small business owners buy stock.
-The inventory itself serves as collateral, reducing the need for other business assets.
+An inventory loan for small businesses is a type of short-term financing that helps small business owners buy stock.
+The inventory itself serves as collateral, reducing the need for other business assets, and business owners may be able to secure competitive interest rates.

-Retail products, wholesale stock, or raw materials can usually qualify, as long as they have a measurable inventory turnover value.
+Under inventory loans for small businesses, owners can buy retail products, wholesale stock, or raw materials, as long as they have a measurable inventory turnover value.

 3. Can I use the loan for something other than inventory?